When you apply you only pay $295, which comes off the total price.

 Also, be sure to make the most of mealtimes with your host family to learn more about Ecuador’s cultural and life on Galapagos islands.

-The main aim of this project is to provide educational support within disadvantaged schools and communities.
+The main goal of this project is to provide educational support at under-resourced schools and communities.
 This will help us reduce inequality in education.

 In addition, tourism is a massive industry in the Galapagos Islands because of its incredible biodiversity.
 This means that people need to understand and speak English to get access to more job opportunities.